 During Finals Week of each term, students present their rotation projects in a symposium of short "rotation talks" scheduled by the Department of Biology.
+Students rotating in labs on the OIMB campus may present at an OIMB hosted symposium.
 It is expected that faculty mentors will assist students in preparing their rotation talks (e.g., by critiquing a practice talk).
 Each student will organize a ten- to twelve-minute talk that includes:

-- 1) A brief introduction to the project, relevant background information, and how the project is related to the laboratory's goals. - 2) Results obtained (if no results explain problems encountered, etc.). - 3) Description of the next steps to be taken if the project were to be pursued.
-There will be up to five minutes of discussion following the presentation.
+- 1) A brief introduction to the project, relevant background information, and how the project is related to the laboratory's goals. - 2) Results obtained (if no results explain problems encountered, etc.). - 3) Description of the next steps to be taken if the project were to be continued.
+There will be up to five minutes of questions and discussion following the presentation.
 All faculty members and first-year students are expected to attend; others are also welcome.